Follow these steps during the scoping phase of your project:

 During procurement

 You will have more design information and may have more design-specific questions.
 Use the webpages to answer your questions.
 Discuss your questions with the Project Engineer anytime there may be an issue or concern regarding contract requirements.
-If you still have unanswered questions, schedule a pre-application meeting with the liaisons.
+If you still have unanswered questions, schedule a pre-application meeting with the MAPP coordinator.

 After apparent best value determination